perfanalytics/pose2sim/README.md

 > *No need for a static trial!*\
 > _**Note that automatic scaling is not recommended when the participant is mostly crouching or sitting.
 In this case, scale manually on a standing trial**_ (see [next section](#within-opensim-gui)).

 > Model scaling is done according to the mean of the segment lengths, across a subset of frames.
 We remove the 10% fastest frames (potential outliers), the frames where the speed is 0 (person probably out of frame), the frames where the average knee and hip flexion angles are above 45° (pose estimation is not precise when the person is crouching) and the 20% most extreme segment values after the previous operations (potential outliers).
+All these parameters can be edited in your Config.toml file.

 In your Config.toml file, set `use_augmentation = false` is you don't want to use the results with augmented marker (this is sometimes better).\
 Set `use_contacts_muscles = false` if you do not need contact spheres or muscles in your model.\